-There are a few extra features, such as USB support, which are closed-source and distributed in separate extension packs.
+There are separate gratis closed-source extension packs with a few extra features, such as USB 2.0 support.

-To add the oracle maintained repository and install VirtualBox, copy paste this command into a terminal:
+To install Virtualbox from the Oracle repository, copy paste this command into a terminal:

-The latest version at the time of writing was 4.3.
-If VirtualBox has come out in a newer version than 4.3, you should update the package name in the command to reflect that.
+The latest Virtualbox version at the time of writing was 5.0.
+If a newer version has since been released, please update the package name in the command to reflect that.